Skip to Content

 It Contains High Levels Of Protein

-The protein content not only helps build lean muscle but also benefits new cell generation and builds immunity.
-Having said that, it is worth remembering that dogs need other macronutrients aside from protein as well.
+The protein content helps build lean muscle, benefits new cell generation, and builds immunity.
+Having said that, it is worth remembering that dogs also need other macronutrients besides protein.

 It Can Be More Holistic